Mathematics, Natural Sciences

 3-6 Semesters

 The field of neurosciences is a young and interdisciplinary research area.
-You will deal with subject matter from the natural sciences, mainly biology, chemistry, and physics, which will help you understand how our brains function.
+You will deal with subject matter from the natural sciences, mainly biology, chemistry, and physics, which will help you understand how our nervous systems function.
 In addition, you will also study basic computer science, medicine, and psychology.

 The following two approaches have led to two different focal areas in the neurosciences: